mhsalvor/DemOS/README.md

 # DemOS
-A very simple OS built from scratch as a case study
+A very simple OS, built from scratch as a case study.
+It's built for x86 architecture and BIOS (Legacy mode) boot.